PalisadoesFoundation/talawa-docs/docs/internships/gsod/ideas.md

 Additional information

 - The Palisadoes Foundation was selected for Google Summer of Code (GSoC) in 2023, [2022](https://summerofcode.withgoogle.com/programs/2022/organizations/the-palisadoes-foundation), and [2021](https://summerofcode.withgoogle.com/archive/2021/organizations/4835102856577024) and [Outreachy in 2023](https://www.outreachy.org/apply/project-selection/#palisadoes-foundation).
-We were able to make a number of leaps and bounds during the 2021 edition which resulted in a massive codebase that was severely undocumented which was ameliorated by our participation in 2022.
+We were able to make a number of leaps and bounds during the 2021 edition which resulted in a massive codebase that was severely undocumented which was ameliorated by our participation in GSoD in 2022.
 The Palisadoes Foundation was also selected for the [Github externship](https://externship.github.in/) on three separate occasions in 2021/2022.

-- The foundation was also selected for Google Season of Docs (GSoD) 2022.
-In this season, the documentation status of the repositories was improved.
-But, some aspects were not covered in this period and still need to be worked upon.
+- The foundation was also selected for Google Season of Docs (GSoD) 2022 where the documentation of the repositories was improved.
+But, as previous mentioned, some aspects were not covered in this period and still need to be worked upon.

 ### General Considerations